 If you suffer from a chronic or non-healing wound, speak with your physician about whether you might benefit from a referral to Newman Regional Wound Care Center.
 If you are a candidate, our wound clinic will work with you and your provider to develop an individualized, comprehensive plan of care that provides you the most appropriate and effective treatment for your particular needs.

-We provide treatment for wounds such as, but not limited to the following:
+At the Wound Care Clinic we provide treatment for wounds such as, but not limited to the following:

 - Acute traumatic wounds